 Making a TV antenna is simple, cheap, and fun.
 Because you only sparingly use power tools, you can also work with your kids to introduce them to DIY and have a fun family project one weekend.

 Once you have built and connected your outdoor tv antenna, you can then get and enjoy free TV.
 Many people pay for expensive cable service and rarely use any of the channels.
-A DIY outdoor TV antenna helps you save money and put it towards something you can enjoy while allowing you to still benefit from TV.
+Doing your own outdoor television antenna along with making your own television stand helps you save money and put it towards something you can enjoy while allowing you to still benefit from TV.